What Can Acupuncture Help You With?

 Call for a free consultation: (215) 275-6990

-Van’s fascination of the human body came at an early age from playing sports during his childhood.
+Van’s fascination with the human body came at an early age from playing sports during his childhood.
 Van grew up in Cherry Hill, NJ and played football for Cherry Hill West High School.
 Van experienced many injuries throughout the years which led him to the wonders of acupuncture.
 In his free time; Van enjoys hiking, kayaking, biking, running, tennis, basketball, snowboarding, and just about anything that has to do with the outdoors.

 Acupuncture has been used for over 3000 years old with great effectiveness.
 Acupuncture stimulates certain points in the body in order to promote blood flow and free flow of qi for the body to heal.
 Endorphins are then released to calm the nervous system and release tension that we carry from our everyday stress.